rolling-scopes-school/tasks/tasks/stage-2/codejam-canvas/codejam-canvas.md

         2. a basic layout with css
         3. a layout for canvas
         4. and so on
-    - Deploy the code to github pages / netflife / other hosting and provide link in pull request
+    - Deploy the code to github pages / netlify / https://surge.sh/ / other hosting and provide link in pull request
     - Create a PR from your branch (codejam-canvas) to master